jsalammagari/real-time-analytics-and-intelligence-for-streaming-data/rta-agent-python/README.md

 This project implements a **LangGraph dual-agent architecture** for real-time analytics and intelligence.
 It features both:

 - A **ReAct-style LangGraph agent** for answering analytical questions via SQL or fallback LLM.
--  An **autonomous alert agent** that monitors live sensor data (Healthcare + IoT) and sends Gmail alerts when conditions are met or thresholds are breached.
+- An **autonomous alert agent** that monitors live sensor data (Healthcare + IoT + Stock) and sends Gmail alerts when conditions are met or thresholds are breached

 ---